Midtown Alliance Staff

 Susannah Lee joined the Midtown Alliance in September 2013.
 In her role as Associate Project Manager, she is responsible for economic development marketing and outreach, GIS management, and urban design and planning support.
 Susannah has three years of experience at Georgia Tech's Center for GIS, focusing her research on sustainability, land use, and the relationship between the built environment and public health.
 Susannah received a Bachelor of Arts from McGill University and a Master of City and Regional Planning from Georgia Tech.
 She lives in Grant Park where she enjoys gardening and keeping her backyard chickens.

-Ashley-Grace Ramocan, Communications Specialist
+Ashley-Grace Ramocan, Manager, Marketing & Communications

 Emily Haar, Assistant Director, Midtown Transportation